 Hong Kong Dragon Boat Festival

-Join us September 7th for the annual Lake Lanier Hong Kong Dragon Boat Festival, Georgia’s biggest Hong Kong cultural event of the year!
+Join us in September 2025 for the annual Lake Lanier Hong Kong Dragon Boat Festival, Georgia’s biggest Hong Kong cultural event of the year!

 Thousands of competitors and spectators join to cheer their favorite teams, witness cultural events during the opening ceremonies, and indulge in cuisine from around the world.
 Here is a little of what you will see at our event which is regarded as one of the premier cultural, diversity events in the Greater Atlanta area!